-If you ever want to see two superb actors put on a show, you don’t have far to look.
-However, there are those somewhat overlooked films that bring out the best in two stars.
-Today I’m writing about “Charlie Wilson’s War” in which Tom Hanks’ excellent performance is overshadowed by the one given by the late Philip Seymour Hoffman, who was nominated for an Oscar for it.
+If you ever want to see two superb actors put on a show, you don’t have far to look – there’s always great films to find at the drop of a hat.
+However, there are those somewhat overlooked or outright overlooked films that bring out the best in two stars.
+So, today I’m writing about “Charlie Wilson’s War” in which Tom Hanks’ superb performance is overshadowed by the one given by the late Philip Seymour Hoffman, who was nominated for an Oscar for it.
 It’s kind of a political movie wrapped in espionage intrigue with an attempt at a somewhat exotic lifestyle mixed in.
 It all works in legendary film director Mike Nichols’ last effort.
-Unfortunately it didn’t generate buzz at the box office and Hoffman lost out to a great effort by Javier Bardem in “No Country for Old Men” – the effort was great, but it was inferior to Hoffman’s work in “Charlie Wilson’s War.”
+Unfortunately, it didn’t generate buzz at the box office and Hoffman lost out to a great but not-as-good effort by Javier Bardem in “No Country for Old Men.”

 ‘Charlie Wilson’s War’